-We will assume you have successfully installed the medplot package for the R language and all the other required packages (installation is described in another document).
-Note that only 32 bit versions of MS Excel are supported and that the package might not work on Excel 2013 (not tested) and Excel versions for Mac computers (not tested).
+We will assume you have successfully installed the medplot package for the R language and all the other required packages (as described in previous chapters).

 You can find the Excel template files in the exdata subfolder of the medplot package folder.
-To see where your medplot package is installed, issue the following commands at the R prompt:
+To see where your medplot package is installed issue the following commands at the R prompt:

 > library("medplot") > path.package("medplot")